Symptoms Of A Bad Fuel Regulator

 In most cases, if you have your fuel pressure regulator tested and it ends up being faulty, replacing it is the best option.
 Depending on the make and model of your vehicle, this can run anywhere from $150 to over $1000.

-This amount is nothing compared to what it could be if ignored.
+This amount is nothing compared to what it could be if disregarded.
 For this reason, keep an eye out for any of the above symptoms to ensure you catch them as early as possible.

 What Are The Risks Of Ignoring A Faulty Fuel Pressure Regulator?